Napa County, Northern California

 Scenery

 Oak and manzanita cover the hills around Lake Berryessa.
-Many long inlets and boys give the lake an interesting shoreline.
+Many long inlets and bays give the lake an interesting shoreline.

 Nearby Communities